zetaPRIME/pf-brew/classes/burst-driver.md

 #### Siphon Strike (Su)
 Starting at 1st level, a Burst Driver can use her weapons to siphon energy from her opponents.

 When initiating an attack action, you may choose to activate this ability.
+If you do, make your attack rolls as you normally would, except only attacking with *drive weapon*s. *(You may treat your offhand as your main hand for this action.)*

-If you do, make your attack rolls as normal, but do not roll for critical confirmation or damage; instead, you gain one Drive Point for each successful attack, plus one extra for each critical threat.
+Do not roll for critical confirmation or damage; instead, you gain one Drive Point for each successful attack, plus one extra for each critical threat.
 You deal that many points of force damage to each target successfully struck.

+#### TODO - AoO siphon